My pot addiction

 But I needed more, specifically in my Bohemian Cottage Garden.
 Designed as somewhere between a cutting garden and perennial border, it ended up a bit too wild, without areas for the eye to rest.

-Enter garden art - starting with this lovely Egyptian- style cat (her name is Jasmine):
+Starting with this lovely Egyptian- style cat (her name is Jasmine):

 And fabulous glass flowers by Kliss Glass that draw the eye to a splash of color, even after the surrounding blossoms fade: